kingsdigitallab/sdlc-for-rse/Document_guidance/Terms_of_reference_guidance.md

 ### 2.2 BACKGROUND CONTEXT section

- This section provides a space to record information that can feed into decision making during the [Project Planning](https://github.com/kingsdigitallab/sdlc-for-rse/blob/master/Glossary_of_terms.md/) stage
+ This section provides a space to record information that can feed into decision making during the [Project Planning](https://github.com/kingsdigitallab/sdlc-for-rse/blob/master/Glossary_of_terms.md/#project-planning) stage.